h-milz/ads-ubuntu/README.md

 # Running Keysight ADS2025 on Ubuntu 24.04 LTS

 Although Keysight does not officially support ADS on Ubuntu (only [RHEL and SLES](https://docs.keysight.com/display/support/ADS%20Supported%20Platforms)), it is fairly easy to install and run ADS2025 on Ubuntu 24.04.
+The following steps have been tested with ADS2025 and ADS2025 Update 0.1.

-Most steps are explained on the [Quick Install](https://docs.keysight.com/display/engdocads/ADS+2025+Quick+Install-Linux) page.
+The basic steps are explained on the [Quick Install](https://docs.keysight.com/display/engdocads/ADS+2025+Quick+Install-Linux) page.
 The following tutorial assumes you downloaded the ADS installer and obtained a valid node locked license file for your machine.

 The installer is Java based and should run fine on either platform because it brings its own JVM.